-The consolidated financial statements were approved by the board of directors and authorized for issue on November 4, 2014.
+The consolidated financial statements were approved by the board of directors and issued on May 7, 2015.

 3. APPLICATION OF NEW AND REVISED STANDARDS, AMENDMENTS AND INTERPRETATIONS a.
-The Regulations Governing the Preparation of Financial Reports by Securities Issuers and Governing and the 2013 version of the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) in issue but not yet effective
+The Regulations Governing the Preparation of Financial Reports by Securities Issuers and Governing and the 2013 version of the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), Interpretations of IFRS (IFRIC), and Interpretations of IAS (SIC) in issue but not yet effective.